OlivierLD/raspberry-coffee/RESTRelay/README.md

 - Modify `start.server.sh` to map the relay accordingly, and set the HTTP port.
 - Then, from any browser on a laptop, tablet, cellphone..., reach `http://192.168.42.9:9876/web/index.2.html` (`192.168.42.9` is the address of the Raspberry Pi the server runs on).

+The switch is mapped to the relay `1`.

 ![Web UI](./WebUI.png)

 And flip the switch! 💡